The city examined – with a focus on three contemporary masterpieces including Renzo Piano’s Aurora Place and Australia’s greenest tower.

 Utzon’s epic accomplishment is rivalled only by his tragic tale.
 Booted out mid-construction by the Askin Government in 1966, Utzon considered the six years he spent developing the interiors of the House – none of which were realised – the most productive of his career.
 Using discarded drawings, models and prototypes, Utzon’s design of the acoustic interiors, glass walls and furniture – much of it ready for construction before he left – will be discussed and you can judge for yourself how much Sydney lost when he was forced to leave the building half-finished.

 The tour finishes with the recent Opera House refurbishment, a decade-long collaboration between Jørn, his architect son Jan and Sydney architect Richard Johnson.

 Botanic Gardens Gates on the eastern side of Sydney Opera House

 - If you have a Gift Card, enter the code in the next window.

 - Please bring your ticket for scanning either printed or on your phone.

 - Please arrive at the meeting point 10 minutes prior to tour departure.

 - Tickets are transferrable and cancellable up to 72 hours before the event.

-- Whatever happens in regards to weather – we walk!
-Bring a sun hat, umbrella, camera, sketch book and so on.
+- Whatever happens in regards to weather – we walk – so dress for the weather!
 If for some reason the tour does not go ahead, you will receive a full refund.
-In this instance we would notify you at least 90 minutes prior to the tour by text message so a mobile number is required.
+In this instance we would notify you at least 90 minutes prior to the tour by text message so a mobile number is requested in the next window.

 Email [email protected]